sebastianpatrickk/devboards/README.md

 - Add boards, lists, and cards: Just like in Trello, you can organize your tasks into boards, sheets, and cards.
 - Track your team's activity with audit actions: See who did what and when.

-## Inspiration

-Devboards was created using [this tutorial](https://youtu.be/pRybm9lXW2c?si=_zkRXDfUQcooCCYa) in December, when I was learning Next.js 14.
-Now I'm trying to completely rework and improve the whole web application according to my own ideas.

 ## Tech Stack

 - Framework: Next.js 14